c-marq/sabor-miami-bi-course/practice-labs/week9-practice-cleaning-real-data.md

 - Re-read **Chapter 5** on GitHub
 - Review your notes from **Session 9A**
-- Ask the tutor — they have a completed version of this exercise
 - Check the **Applied Steps** panel if you get lost — you can always delete a step by clicking the X next to it

 ---